All Episodes

 Ben and Jerry's understands this now.

-And they're bending over backwards to curb their dairy cow's emissions.
+And they're bending over backwards to curb their dairy cows' emissions.

-They're calling it the battle against the belch, claiming to be the first climate neutral ice cream.
+They're calling it the battle against the belch, claiming to be the first climate-neutral ice cream.

 Now, I don't know what this means.

-They're gonna try to eliminate cow belches.
+They're going to try to eliminate cow belches.

-I mean, these the stupidity and the ignorance runs rampant, but then I say, where would we be without these people?
+But then I say, where would we be without these people?

-Uh Frank and Old Forge, Pennsylvania.
+Frank in Old Forge, Pennsylvania.

-I'm glad you called you are on the EIB network.
+You are on the EIB network.

 Hello.

-Yes, thank you, sir.
+Thank you, sir.

 You're welcome.